Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d4 Initiate
   #quote[Spirit Sight/Spirit Sense]

   To most of humanity, the spirit world remains invisible.
 Not to a mage who knows the Spirit Sphere.
-Although they'll be most attuned to spirits with Resonance similar to his own, that mage can read the local Gauntlet's thickness, discern auras, sense spirits of all types, peek into the Penumbra through the Vidare (see Chapters Three and Four), and determine whether or not a material object has a spiritual component (as mystic Fetishes do).
+Although they'll be most attuned to spirits with Resonance similar to their own, that mage can read the local Gauntlet's thickness, discern auras, sense spirits of all types, peek into the Penumbra through the Vidare (see Chapters Three and Four), and determine whether or not a material object has a spiritual component (as mystic Fetishes do).
 ]

 Combined with other Spheres, that mage can spot forces, places, or items with unusual ties to the spirit world, such as Awakened objects, elemental spirits, possessed organisms, Shallowings, Nodes, and so forth.